DataEnggNerd/oxidation/README.md

 Thanks to @bedroombuilds for such amazing work to make this as an apples to apples comparison.

 #### Next?
 Will move to the obvious learning material, creating a project.
+Maybe a scraper in rust?